Woofson/larvikite/README.md

 # Norwegian Moonstone

-A color theme inspired by the norwegian rock called Larvikitt (Larvikite).
+A calm northern color palette, inspired by norwegian wild untamed nature.
-Once the palette is dead set, I will start build themes.
-Also in the inspiration is some other nordic colors, such as aurora,
-the low red sun in the late summer evenings.
-The Heather, our national flower.
-Wintery greens and gold.
+Roots in this palette is a norwegian rock, called Larvikitt (Larvikite).
+A beautiful dark rock, with lots of blue and silver spackles.
+Mixed together with our national flora, northern lights, late summer sunsets and silvery blue fjords.

 I have included the first initial Alacritty theme, but some more tweaks is needed!